Broadening Participation in Cognitive Science Initiative

 Proposal selection criteria:

-- Successful proposals must be interdisciplinary and showcase more than one of the core disciplines of Cognitive Science (e.g., cannot be narrowly psychology or neuroscience in its focus)
+- Projects must be interdisciplinary and showcase more than one of the core disciplines of cognitive science (e.g., cannot be narrowly focused on psychology or neuroscience only)

 - Proposals should maximize the impact of their work by making publicly accessible materials